Cobeml/NucleiDetectionFeatureExtraction/README.md

 # gLoG-for-Nuclei-Detection
-source code for the proposed gLoG method for nuclei detection
+source code for the proposed gLoG method for nuclei detection published in IEEE-JBHI 2017